Humenné: Names and etymology

 The name comes from a common Slavic word "humno" (gumьno).
 In Slovak "backyard", the exact meaning may differ in dialects.
 Initially, a female adjective (1322 Homonna, 1332 Humenna, 1381 Humenna, 1391 Humonna) then neutrum Humenné.

 Landmarks

-Humenné is a center of one of the easternmost districts ("okres") in Slovakia.
+Humenné is the center of one of the easternmost districts ("okres") in Slovakia.
 The most attractive places are the Vihorlat Mountains boasting of their Morské oko lake, and the Bukovské vrchy (section of the Bieszczady Mountains) at the border of Slovakia, Poland, and Ukraine, which are part of the Poloniny National Park.
 Humenné is surrounded by ruins of medieval castles and an open-air museum of architecture situated in the town park.